|

 groups are doing their very best according to their map of reality.

-Conflict arises not because people are failing to do their best, but
+arises not because people are failing to do their best, but because everyone is

-the map of reality that we need to look at in order to understand why there
+of reality that we need to look at in order to understand why there is

 look at some pre-suppositions that are useful to know.